Link Between Joint Pain and Intestinal Bacteria

 Joint pain and intestinal bacteria

-In a 2013 study, Dr. José Scher, a rheumatologist at the New York University, found that patients with rheumatoid arthritis were more likely to have a bacteria in their intestines called Prevotella copri than those not suffering from the disease.
+In a 2013 study, Dr. José Scher, a rheumatologist at the New York University carried out research into this.
+He found that patients with rheumatoid arthritis were more likely to have a bacteria in their intestines called Prevotella copri than those not suffering from the disease.

-In another study published in October of the same year, Scher found that those with psoriatic arthritis have lower levels of important bacteria in their intestines.
+In October of the same year he published more findings.
+He found that those with psoriatic arthritis have lower levels of important bacteria in their intestines.

-It’s thought that the intestinal flora is composed of over 1,000 different species of bacteria that together weigh between 2 and 6 pounds.
-In recent years, researchers have been trying to prove that these organisms have a lot to do with human health; some trigger illness while others protect the body.
+They believe that the intestinal flora has over 1,000 different species of bacteria that together weigh between 2 and 6 pounds.
+In recent years, researchers have been trying to prove that these organisms have a lot to do with human health.
+Some trigger illness, while others protect the body.

 You should read: Learn to Cure Joint Pain with Lemon Peel